-As you can see, WordPress manages the content and functionality settings but does not manage the design (it is the theme that deals with it).
-If features are missing, you can add them using plugins.
+As you can see, WordPress manages the content and functionality settings, but does not manage the design (the theme does that).
+If features are missing, you can add them with plugins.

-2.2 - What does the Divi theme deal with?
+2.2 - What is the Divi theme about?

-The Divi theme will take care of the overall design of your site and in particular the HEADER and FOOTER.
+The Divi theme will take care of the overall design of your site, including the HEADER and FOOTER.

-The main settings (theme options) will be found under the DIVI tab and under APPEARANCE > CUSTOMIZE tab.
+The main settings (theme options) will be found under the DIVI tab and under the APPEARANCE > CUSTOM tab.

 Here is what you can do with the Divi theme from the DIVI tab:

-- DIVI Tab > THEME OPTIONS > GENERAL In this tab, you can add your logo, define your default color palette, enter your social profiles, etc.
+- DIVI Tab > THEME OPTIONS > GENERALIn this tab you can add your logo, set your default colour scheme, enter your social profiles etc.

-- DIVI tab > THEME OPTIONS > NAVIGATION In this tab, you will find some options such as disabling the upper menu item when it displays sub-elements.
+- DIVI Tab > THEME OPTIONS > NAVIGATION In this tab you will find some options such as disabling the top menu item when it displays sub-items.

-- DIVI tab > THEME OPTIONS > INTEGRATION This tab will allow you to add code to your header for example.
-This is very interesting if you need to add scripts like the one of Google Analytics.
+- DIVI Tab > THEME OPTIONS > INTEGRATION This tab will allow you to add code to your header for example.
+It is very interesting if you need to add scripts like Google Analytics.

-- DIVI tab > THEME OPTIONS > UPDATE: this tab allows you to add your API key that you get when you subscribe to a license of ElegantThemes.
-This will not only allow you to update your Divi Theme but also allow you to download ready-made layouts.
+- DIVI Tab > THEME OPTIONS > UPDATE: This tab allows you to add your API key that you get when you sign up for a license from ElegantThemes.
+This will not only allow you to update your Divi theme but also to download ready-made layouts.

-- DIVI tab > MODULES CUSTOMIZER: here you will find some basic options for each of the 46 Divi Builder modules.
+- DIVI Tab > MODULE CUSTOMIZER: here you will find some basic options for each of the 46 Divi Builder modules.
 Honestly, there's not much to do here.

-- DIVI tab > ROLE EDITOR: this tab can be interesting if you are several to manage the site.
-This way, you can define who has access to certain settings based on the roles of your users.
+- DIVI > ROLES EDITOR tab: this tab can be interesting if you are several people managing the site.
+This way, you can define who has access to certain settings according to the roles of your users.

-- DIVI tab > DIVI LIBRARY: this is where your backups of modules, sections or layouts will be stored when you save them as templates.
+- DIVI Tab > DIVI LIBRARY: This is where your module, section or layout saves will go when you save them as a template.
 This is also where you can import some external layouts.

-- DIVI tab > SUPPORT CENTER: you can use this tab for debugging purposes if you have problems or conflicts in your site.
+- DIVI > SUPPORT CENTER tab: you can use this tab for debugging purposes if you have problems or conflicts in your site.

-As you may have seen in this list, the DIVI tab only provides options for the overall design or functionality of the theme.
-To configure more relevant design options, go to the APPEARANCE > CUSTOMIZE tab.
+As you can see from this list, the DIVI tab only offers options for the overall design or functionality of the theme.
+To configure more relevant design options, go to the APPEARANCE > CUSTOM tab.

-Here is what you can do with the Divi theme from the APPEARANCE > CUSTOMIZE tab:
+Here's what you can do with the Divi theme from the LOOK > CUSTOM tab:

-- The General Settings tab: this is the most important tab.
-Here you can define your typography, the background color or thebackground image as well as the layout parameters (such as the Boxed Layout).
+- The General Settings tab: This is the most important tab.
+Here you can define your typography, the background colour or thebackground image as well as the layout parameters (such as the Boxed Layout).

-- The Header and Navigation tab: the header is an essential element in the design of a site.
+- The Header and Navigation tab: The header is an essential element in the design of a site.
 This is where you will find all the options for the appearance of your various menus.
-Read this article for detailed explanations.
+Read this article for a detailed explanation.

-- The Footer tab: here you can change the credits in the footer of the site, define the layout for the widgets at the bottom of the page, change the colors etc.
+- The Footer tab: here you can change the credits in the footer of the site, define the layout for the widgets in the footer, change the colours etc.

-- The tabs Blog, Styles on Mobile and Color Palettes offer some options but nothing very interesting.
+- Tabs Blog, Mobile Styles and Colour Palettes tabs offer some options but nothing very interesting.

-Tip to remove the Sidebar on pages not using the Divi Builder
+Tip for removing the sidebar on pages not using the Divi Builder

-You may have noticed that when you do not enable the Divi Builder to use the native WordPress editor, the Divi theme displays a Sidebar by default (even within your pages).
+You may have noticed that when you don't enable the Divi Builder to use the native WordPress editor, the Divi theme defaults to a Sidebar (even within your pages).